PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

 A StorageClass provides a way for administrators to describe the "classes" of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
-Kubernetes itself is unopinionated about what classes represent.
+PlaidCloud itself is unopinionated about what classes represent.
 This concept is sometimes called "profiles" in other storage systems.